rozek/banglejs-2-four-fold-clock-face/README.md

 a simple clock face with numbers 3, 6, 9 and 12 for analog clocks on a Bangle.js 2

-> **Important Note**: this module has been renamed to [banglejs-2-four-numbered-clock-face](https://github.com/rozek/banglejs-2-four-numbered-clock-face).
-Please do no longer use this repository but switch to the new one instead!
+> **Important Note: this module has been renamed to [banglejs-2-four-numbered-clock-face](https://github.com/rozek/banglejs-2-four-numbered-clock-face).
+Please do no longer use this repository but switch to the new one instead!**

 This module draws a face with the numbers 3, 6, 9 and 12 for an analog clock running on a [Bangle.js 2](https://www.espruino.com/Bangle.js2).